5 Reasons High Fructose Corn Syrup Will Kill You

 Mark Hyman together with one of the foremost nutritional scientists in the world, Dr. Bruce Ames, and the nutritional biochemist Dr. Jeffrey Bland, have analyzed the existing science, and Dr. Bruce shared horrific new evidence discovered from his research, of the way high fructose corn syrup can cause obesity and inflammation in our body.

-2. Cane sugar and high fructose corn syrup are neither biochemically identical, nor equally processed by our body.
-HFCS doesn’t appear as a natural substance so it’s absolutely not “natural”.
+2. Cane sugar and high fructose corn syrup are neither biochemically identical nor equally processed by our bodies.
+HFCS doesn’t appear as a natural substance so it’s not “natural”.
 The process of its extraction from corn stalks is very secret.

-When Michael Pollan, a journalist, wanted to observe this extraction process for the purpose of his book The Omnivore’s Dilemma, he was not allowed by Archer Daniels Midland and Carghill.
+When Michael Pollan, a journalist, wanted to observe this extraction process for his book The Omnivore’s Dilemma, he was not allowed by Archer Daniels Midland and Cargill.

 Let’s return to biochemistry.
-As they aren’t chemically connected there’s no need of digestion, which causes faster absorption in the bloodstream.
-The quickly absorbed fructose heads directly to the liver and causes lipogenesis, fats production such as cholesterol and triglycerides.
+As they aren’t chemically connected there’s no need for digestion, which causes faster absorption in the bloodstream.
+The quickly absorbed fructose heads directly to the liver and causes lipogenesis and fat production such as cholesterol and triglycerides.

 However, Mark Hyman learned something more from the meeting with Dr. Ames.
-His group made a research at the Children’s Hospital Oakland Research Institute, where it was discovered that the free fructose from high fructose corn syrup needs more energy in order to be absorbed by the gut, so it takes up by absorption 2 phosphorus molecules from the energy source of our body (ATP).
+His group conducted research at the Children’s Hospital Oakland Research Institute, where it was discovered that the free fructose from high fructose corn syrup needs more energy to be absorbed by the gut, so it takes up by absorption 2 phosphorus molecules from the energy source of our body (ATP).

 This uses up the supplies of energy in ATP in our gut, our energy fuel source that’s needed for the integrity maintenance of the intestinal lining.
 Each intestinal cell is cemented by little “tight junctions” which prevent leaking of food and bacteria across the intestinal membrane, resulting in immune reaction and inflammation in our body.

-It was proven that high doses of free fructose make holes in the intestinal lining, permitting enter of harmful byproducts of toxic bacteria from the gut and partly digested food proteins in our blood stream, and causing inflammation known as the root for diabetes, obesity, heart disease, cancer, accelerated aging, and dementia.
+It was proven that high doses of free fructose make holes in the intestinal lining, permitting entry of harmful byproducts of toxic bacteria from the gut and partly digested food proteins in our bloodstream, and causing inflammation known as the root for diabetes, obesity, heart disease, cancer, accelerated aging, and dementia.

-Fructose in fruit occurs naturally and it’s including part of a complex of fiber and nutrients which don’t possess the same biological effects as the high doses of free fructose in “corn sugar”.
+Fructose in fruit occurs naturally and it’s part of a complex of fiber and nutrients that don’t possess the same biological effects as the high doses of free fructose in “corn sugar”.

 The bottom line is that the industrially produced “corn sugar” and the cane sugar aren’t psychologically and biochemically the same.

-One FDA researcher was repeatedly refused from the corn producers to ship a HFCS barrel in order to test for contaminants.
-When she said she’s part of a new soft drink company, the corn producers shipped a big vat of High fructose corn syrup in an instant.
+One FDA researcher was repeatedly refused by the corn producers to ship an HFCS barrel to test for contaminants.
+When she said she was part of a new soft drink company, the corn producers shipped a big vat of High fructose corn syrup in an instant.

-This sample was used in a study which proved that there are toxic levels of mercury often find in HFCS, as a result of the usage of chlor-alkali products in the manufacturing process.
+This sample was used in a study that proved that there are toxic levels of mercury often found in HFCS, as a result of the usage of chlor-alkali products in the manufacturing process.

-So poisoned product can’t be natural.
-Chemical analysis of HFCS show that there are strange chemical peaks which aren’t fructose or glucose.
+So poisoned products can’t be natural.
+Chemical analysis of HFCS shows that there are strange chemical peaks that aren’t fructose or glucose.
 So what are these compounds?

-This definitely indicates impurities in this processed form of sugar.
-The effects, nature, and toxicity of these strange compounds are neither explained nor tested, so shouldn’t people be protected of such contaminated food products, especially those which compromise up to 15-20% of the daily calorie intake of an average American?
+This indicates impurities in this processed form of sugar.
+The effects, nature, and toxicity of these strange compounds are neither explained nor tested, so shouldn’t people be protected from such contaminated food products, especially those that compromise up to 15-20% of the daily calorie intake of an average American?

 4. Regardless of the corn industry assertions, some independent nutrition and medical experts don’t support the use of high fructose corn syrup in our diet.